Alejandro Toledo, former president of Peru, will be extradited from the U.S.

 Odebrecht's Shadow

-Accused of receiving bribes from the Brazilian company, an investigation that has spread to different Latin American countries whose leaders have been dotted with these serious acts of corruption, Toledo has specifically been investigated for crimes of money laundering, collusion, and influences trafficking.
+Accused of receiving bribes from Brazilian company Odebrecht, an investigation that has spread to different Latin American countries whose leaders have been dotted with serious acts of corruption, Toledo was specifically investigated for crimes of money laundering, collusion, and trafficking influence.

-The accusations are made on account of the contracts awarded to the Brazilian firm for the construction of the Interoceanic Route between Brazil and Peru, a movement that would have represented Toledo the payment of millionaire figures.
+The accusations are made based on the contracts awarded to the Brazilian firm for the construction of the Interoceanic Route between Brazil and Peru, a project that paid Toledo millions.

-In the midst of this case, former presidents Alan García, Ollanta Humala and Pedro Pablo Kuczynski were also implicated, as well as the three-time presidential candidate Keiko Fujimori.
+Amid the case, former presidents Alan García, Ollanta Humala and Pedro Pablo Kuczynski were also implicated, and three-time presidential candidate Keiko Fujimori.

 RELATED CONTENT

-Toledo, who was arrested in 2019 in California, where he has resided for the last few years, was in prison for 8 months due to risk of flight, although with the start of the COVID-19 pandemic he was able to be released from prison and placed under house arrest in March 2020.
+Toledo, who was arrested in 2019 in California, where he has resided for the last few years, was in prison for eight months because he was a flight risk.
+At the start of the COVID-19 pandemic, he was released and placed under house arrest in March 2020.

-Despite the fact that the United States court had given the green light for his extradition in September last year, arguing that it had found sufficient evidence to justify the decision, and after a California judge endorsed the measure, the final decision was in the hands from U.S. Secretary of State, Antony Blinken.
+Despite a U.S. court giving the green light for his extradition in September last year, the final decision fell into the hands of U.S. Secretary of State Antony Blinken.

-According to DW, the former anti-corruption attorney, Ivan Meini, told the local press that “what should happen, in the next few hours or days, is that the governments agree on how to articulate Toledo's return to Peru.”
+According to DW, former anti-corruption attorney Ivan Meini told the local press that “what should happen, in the next few hours or days, is that the governments agree on how to articulate Toledo's return to Peru.”

-Most likely, after his arrival in the country, Toledo will be sent to pretrial detention while his trial is taking place, and would be held in the prison built on a police base in Lima where former presidents Alberto Fujimori and Pedro Castillo are also imprisoned.
+Most likely, after his arrival in the country, Toledo will be sent to pretrial detention while his trial is taking place, and he will be held in a prison built on a police base in Lima where former presidents Alberto Fujimori and Pedro Castillo are also imprisoned.

-“In this regard, the Office for International Judicial Cooperation and Extraditions of the National Prosecutor's Office has been coordinating with national and foreign authorities for the next execution of his extradition,” the Public Ministry complemented through Twitter.
+“In this regard, the Office for International Judicial Cooperation and Extraditions of the National Prosecutor's Office has been coordinating with national and foreign authorities for the next execution of his extradition,” the Public Ministry said on Twitter.

 Toledo, who traveled to the United States in 2017, has always denied the accusations, citing political persecution.